teamRIM/tutoRIM/README.md

 ## Example of use with our dataset

-1. Click on the green button "Code", then "Download ZIP".
+1. Use this link and download all the content: https://drive.google.com/drive/folders/1RaTnYmiLcuHZRmuAerS5AO1xdAoXMKY8?usp=sharing
 2. Unzip the folder.
-3. You will find a folder named "data" that contains the file we want to reconstruct for this example and the PSF we need.
+3. You will find a folder named "test_data" that contains the file we want to reconstruct for this example and the PSF we need.
 4. Start the download of AlgoRIM by clicking on "AlgoRIM_V1_2_installer_web.exe".
 Follow the process.
 This operation may take several minutes.
 Don't forget to add a shorcut to your desktop.
 5. Once your installation is complete, open AlgoRIM_V1_2 interface.
 6. *Images from:* 'Other'